-For the period from January 1, 2021 to June 30, 2021, the Marketable Debt Securities Portfolio generated approximately \$2 million of income.
+For the six months ended June 30, 2022, the Marketable Debt Securities Portfolio generated approximately \$4 million of income.
 No assurance can be given that the Marketable Debt Securities Portfolio will produce as much income for the Fund in future periods.
 The emergence of the novel coronavirus in December of 2019 and the resulting COVID-19 pandemic have adversely impacted economies, markets and businesses around the world.
-In response, many central banks, including the Federal Reserve Bank, have adopted policies seeking to reduce interest rates.
-These policies and other policies adopted in response to the pandemic have reduced, and in the future may continue to reduce, the amount of income that the Fund can earn from the Marketable Debt Securities Portfolio.
-In addition, in response to the market volatility and adverse economic environment caused by the pandemic, the Fund has worked with the External Advisor to reduce the duration of the Marketable Debt Securities Portfolio and invested it in securities of issuers with higher credit quality, which also has reduced the income the Fund earns from the Marketable Debt Securities Portfolio.
-Volatility caused by the pandemic also may adversely impact the price the Fund receives for any securities it sells.
+In response to global inflationary pressures, many central banks, including the Federal Reserve Bank, began adopting policies in Q1 2022 that were intended to reduce demand and control prices of goods and services.
+These policies included raising short-term interest rates.
+As a result of these 2022 increases in short-term rates, the Fund's Marketable Debt Securities Portfolio is anticipated to generate a higher yield than in 2020 and 2021.
+The Fund continues to invest in securities of issuers with high credit quality, including U.S. Treasury bills and notes.
+There can be no assurance the Federal Reserve Bank will not reduce interest rates or that interest rates will not otherwise fall in the future.

 The Fund is not able generate material amounts of income from other sources.
-As a result, the Fund could be unable in the future to obtain cash in amounts sufficient to service its financial obligations or meet its other commitments unless it sells the Marketable Debt Securities Portfolio which would cause the Fund to pay taxes on any capital gain that it realized in connection with the sale
+As a result, the Fund could be unable in the future to obtain cash in amounts sufficient to service its financial obligations or meet its other commitments unless it sells the Marketable Debt Securities Portfolio which would cause the Fund to pay taxes on any capital gain that it realized in connection with the sale.